A degree with a difference

 Our BA (Hons) Early Years Development and Learning degree is unique to us.
 It’s a three year full-time course which combines undergraduate degree level study with practical sessions and experience with children, enabling you to put the theory into practice.
 Modules include Safeguarding and Child Protection, Promoting Health and Wellbeing, Making Sense of Children’s Behaviour and Working with Families and Communities.

 Running alongside the degree, and for one year after you have left the College, you will work towards achieving the prestigious Norland Diploma which is fully integrated.
 It is this qualification that sets you apart from other early years professionals and adds an even greater array of practical skills and experience to your early years toolkit.
-The degree is validated by the University of Gloucestershire and delivered at Norland College in Bath.

 What's different about studying at Norland?